 With core strengths that included a large international network of translating talent and a strong technology base, we understood that we could expand our offerings beyond translation, to include complete end-to-end localization services.

 This new direction transformed OHT’s activities this past year.
 Instead of focusing the core of the business on engaging in short term translation transactions, we’ve worked on enriching and deepening long term partnerships with our enterprise clients.
 We’ve focused on launching larger more strategic localization projects, adding language managers, dedicated account managers, and localization experts.

 We’ve enriched our multi-market expansion solutions, offering a full blend of localization services.
-These include voice-overs, international SEO, multilingual content writing, Language Quality Assurance reports (LQA), and more.
+These include voice-overs, international SEO, multilingual content writing, Local Insight Reports, and more.